Search This Blog

 Ford Bantam bakkies 1 and 2

-For a while there in the mid 2000s it was South Africa's most stolen bakkie, which is the highest compliment bakkie-mad South Africans can give a pick-up.
+For a while there in the mid 2000s the Bantam was South Africa's most stolen bakkie, which is the highest compliment bakkie-mad South Africans can give a pick-up.

-But while those Rocam engines were bulletproof, the Ford clutch plates were made from bits of foil paper that Quality Street had rejected as too thin to wrap around their toffees.
+The Bantam's little Rocam engines were bulletproof but their clutch plates were made from bits of foil paper that Quality Street had rejected as too thin to wrap around their toffees.

 Overload a one-ton trailer on this half-tonner even a litte bit and the springs will eventually open up.
 I kid you not, only a little bit of standard Africa abuse and it cracks, I arsk ye!?